nina-mir/the-treblinka-hell/README.md

 ### 🆘 How to Contribute:
-- Open an issue and communicate your thuoghts! 💚
+- Open an issue on this repo and communicate your thuoghts/codes please! 💚